Problem

 mockConfiguration.Setup(a => a.GetSection(It.Is<string>(s=>s == "ConnectionStrings"))).Returns(_mockConfSection.Object);

 Briefly research gave me that answer.
-Even so , if we dive deeper, we may see that GetConnectionString
+Even so , if we dive deeper, we may see that GetConnectionString extension method looks like

 public static string GetConnectionString(this IConfiguration configuration, string name)